belialboy/StravaToTwitter/README.md

         * Twitter Access Token Secret
 * [Strava Developer](https://www.strava.com/settings/api)
     * You'll need to obtain a `ClientId` and `ClientSecret` for the Application.
+    * Set your application `Authorization Callback Domain` to anything you like for the moment; You'll change this once the deployment has completed.
 * An [AWS](https://aws.amazon.com/) account (You'll be spending less than a few cent per month, so won't break the bank)
     * You'll also need the [Serverless Application Model](https://aws.amazon.com/serverless/sam/) CLI installed either on your machine, or in a [Cloud9](https://aws.amazon.com/cloud9/) environment in your AWS Account.
-    * An AWS Role in that account that you can assume to run the cloud formation used by SAM
+    * An AWS Role in that account that you can assume to run the cloudformation used by SAM
     * `git` installed on your command line

 ## Install